geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	‎**Important:** You have just verified that a user with an Office license is able to download Microsoft 365 Apps for enterprise if the global Office download setting is turned On.

-28. Leave this page open and continue to the next task to perform the user-driven installation for Laura Atkins.
+28. Remain on LON-CL1 and continue to the next task to perform the user-driven installation for Laura Atkins.

 ### Task 3 – Perform a User-Driven Installation of Microsoft 365 Apps for enterprise